The simple answer is no…

 Which means, each time you progress through the qualifications listed above, update your CV and send it out again.
 Drop it off by hand.

 - Don’t forget, you are not really applying for a job.
 You are applying for an interview for a job.
-Get that interview and when you are in it, that’s when you have the opportunity of getting a job.
+Get that interview and when you are in it, that’s when you have the opportunity of finding a position.

 - Finally, you can look for all the firms of Chartered Accountants near you here.